christiangemesi/bachelorarbeit/README.md

 > 10. Notes to keep in mind: <br>
 >    1. If the application is run for the very first time the thekre_admin user does also need to be created. (see step 7 of the [Installation Development Environment](#Installation Development Environment)) <br>
->    2. If the Website is not shown correctly (e.g. no CSS) clear the browser cache and / or history and reload the page. <br>
+>    2. If the Website is not shown correctly (e.g. no CSS) and you get 404 errors, compose down the containers, and delete everything (inclusive the thekre_webportal folder).
+That problem seems to occur if you run the script multiple times. <br>